wktkow/imapsync-bulk-migrator/README.md

 ## Modes

 - **export**: Connects to Server A and for each account downloads all folders/messages locally.
 Non-destructive.
+After export completes, an automatic audit runs (unless `--no-audit-after-export` is provided) to ensure the export is sane.
 - **import**: Connects to Server B and imports all previously exported messages/folders.
 - **test**: Performs deep env checks: Python version, disk space, `imapsync` availability, IMAP login via `imaplib`, and `imapsync --justconnect` for each account.
 - **validate**: Compares local export counts to Server B counts.
 Optionally resyncs missing messages with `--resync-missing`.
+- **audit**: Performs a thorough audit of an existing export directory.
+It checks that each folder has one `.eml` per message, pairs `.eml` with `.json` metadata, parses each message to ensure it’s valid RFC822, flags suspicious raw IMAP metadata (indicative of concatenation), and compares local counts versus the source server for each account.

 During `export`, a template `import.pass.config.json` is auto-generated (if missing) using the same accounts, so teams can update the target server host later and perform the import when ready.